 Final thoughts: Can website builders be trusted with the SEO job?

 But what about Wix?
-Well, we made it to the top of Google’s rankings for “HTML5 website builder” with this small page, although as we don’t update it anymore we’re at the bottom of page one (still a good result).
+Well, we made it to the top of Google’s rankings for “HTML5 website builder” with this small page, although as we don’t update it anymore it has lost its rankings.
 Additionally, John Mueller (Google employee) stated that “Wix websites work fine in search“.
-For more details please refer to our Wix SEO guide.
+For more details, please refer to our Wix SEO guide.

-Not every website builder has the same capabilities although most come with the basic SEO features you’ll need.
-From our view, Squarespace has most of what (SEO-wise) you’ll need.
+Not every website builder has the same capabilities, although most come with the basic SEO features you’ll need.
+From our view, Wix and Squarespace share the title “Best Website Builder for SEO”.
 However, we have the impression that they have a slower loading system than average, we’d like to see them improving this area.
-Surprisingly, we found some websites (e.g. The Architect’s Guide) ranking pretty high for competitive keywords.

-> Learn more about these tools with our comparison table
+> Learn more about these tools with our website builder comparison table

 16 Aug 2021 – Minor updates

 09 Apr 2019 – Webnode also supports SSL in all their plans.